 We knew that this family’s ancestors had traveled first to Canada and then to the United States.

-Perche region provided lots of immigrants towards the New World
+Many immigrants left the Perche region for the New World

 Are you curious about your French heritage?